Skip to Content

 The Clinch – Muay Thai vs Lethwei

 The clinch play in both Muay Thai and Lethwei is a key component of each martial art’s respective strategies.
-The clinch in Lethwei is generally much more dangerous and agressive due to the allowance of headbuts.
+The clinch in Lethwei is generally much more dangerous and aggressive due to the allowance of headbutts.

 Clinching refers to the close-range engagement between fighters, where they vie for control and look to land devastating strikes against their opponent.